Technology and Social Change

 Pervasiveness High Very High Very High

-Improvement arc ~80 years ~50 years Ongoing
+Improvement arc (years to mature) ~80 years ~50 years Ongoing

-Institutional lag ~60 years ~40 years ?
+Institutional lag (time for laws, norms to catch up) ~60 years ~40 years ?

 Technology vs. Organization of Production